gpadolina/diagnosticAnalysisAndStepwiseRegression/README.md

 data:  residuals(model1)
 W = 0.98892, p-value = 0.9318
 ```
+With a p-value = 0.9318, the null hypothesis that the errors were from a normal population can be kept.
+Therefor, the normality assumption was not violated.

 #### Test constant variance of errors
 ![Image of Constant Variance of Errors](https://github.com/gpadolina/diagnosticAnalysisAndStepwiseRegression/blob/master/plots/constantVarianceofErrors.png)